Minimising our impact on the environment is something that we feel very strongly about at St Mary’s.

 There has never been a more important time to educate and future proof our young people for the challenges they will face because of human induced climate change.
 We, at St Mary’s are committed to preparing our young people for the future from how to mitigate the impacts of climate change to promoting Green Careers.

-St Mary’s School is an Eco School and is one of five schools in the UK to achieve national Eco-Schools Ambassador status.
+St Mary’s School is an Eco-School and has the highest accolade of a Green Flag with distinction in June 2023.
 We are committed to creating a sustainable environment in which to educate future generations.

 We won the Bronze Award in February 2007, the Silver Award in June 2007.

 Eight Green Flag Awards, starting in 2008 and awarded every two years, after undergoing a rigorous re-application process.
 This makes us the only senior school in Essex to have this number of awards!